 Though the program isn’t live, borrowers will find handling their loans easier with one centralized platform.

-“It will be a seamless system,” Kantrowitz says.
-“Borrowers are not going to know who their servicer is.
-They’re simply going to interact through the same 1-800 number, get automatically routed to the right servicer and then they will interact with the website, which will look the same regardless of who your servicer is.”
+“It will be a seamless system,” says student loan expert Mark Kantrowitz. “[Borrowers are] simply going to interact through the same 1-800 number, get automatically routed to the right servicer and then they will interact with the website, which will look the same regardless of who your servicer is.”